 inspired by victorian mourning.

-mermaidsagainstmysogyny asked: I got my offer to do contour at DMU a few weeks ago!
+mermaidsagainstmysogyny said: I got my offer to do contour at DMU a few weeks ago!
 I was convinced I wasn't going to get a place after my teacher put me down a lot about my ability and now i'm worried i'm going to struggle loads :/ That's if I even get my C grade in textiles which i'm also convinced i'm not going to get D; But yeah, if you have any advice for me that would be great, although I get that that's a very general question haha, and if there's anyone else with an offer on here i'd love to speak to any of you (: xxx

 ooh ! amazing ! :) the feeling when you get in is soooo good :)